-- Adaptational Angst Upgrade: While in the book she was always calm, collected and had no fear of either the Franklin expedition or the monster, in the series she's on edge and fearful, not at all confident that she can control the Tuunbaq.
-Indeed the ferocity of the Tuunbaq also seems tied to her will to control it.
+- Adaptational Angst Upgrade: While in the book she was always calm, collected and had no fear of either the Franklin expedition or the monster, in the series she's often on edge and fearful, not at all confident that she can control the Tuunbaq.
+Indeed, the ferocity of the Tuunbaq also seems tied to her will to control it.
 When she cuts out her own tongue, the Tuunbaq does not attack for two episodes.
 When she leaves in disgust at the murder of an innocent family by mutinous sailors led by Big Bad Hickey in Episode 8, the Tuunbaq comes back with a vengeance.
-By the time she runs back to save what is left of the expedition it is too late
+By the time she runs back to save what is left of the expedition, it is too late

 - Adaptational Modesty: Along with the changes to her personality, the series excises book-Silence's penchant for going around topless whenever possible.

 - Adapted Out: Not her, but the series eliminates her eventual marriage to Crozier, along with their children.

 - Age Lift: Her age in the book is unclear, but she is indicated to be somewhere in her late teens.
 Nive Nielsen was thirty-eight/nine during filming.